-KwaZulu-Natal boasts three Marine Protected Areas, although none fall within Block ER236 (Error!
-Reference source not found.).
-The Maputaland and St Lucia MPAs form a continuous protected area stretching 150 km from the Mozambique border southwards to Cape Vidal, and 3 nautical miles out to sea.
-Together with the proposed southward exptension of the St Lucia MPA, they are components of the iSimangaliso MPA, as part of the iSimangaliso Wetland Park.
-The MPA protects a large number of turtle nesting sites; the migration of whales, dolphins and whalesharks offshore; coelacanths in the submarine canyons; and a considerable number of waterfowl associated with the iSimangaliso Wetland Park, including large breeding colonies of pelicans, storks, herons and terns.
+KwaZulu-Natal boasts three existing Marine Protected Areas and four recently approved offshore MPAs, of which three fall within Block ER236, iSimangaliso Extension MPA, uThukela Banks MPA and Protea Banks MPA (Figure 28). iSimangaliso Extension MPA stretches 150 km from the Mozambique boundary to approximately 1 km south of Cape Vidal.
+The iSimangaliso Wetland Park Maputaland and St Lucia Marine Reserves, together with the proposed southward extension of the St Lucia MPA are components of the iSimangaliso MPA, and form the iSimangaliso Wetland Park.
+The MPA protects a large number of turtle nesting sites; the migration of whales, dolphins and whale-sharks offshore; coelacanths in the submarine canyons; and a considerable number of waterfowl associated with the iSimangaliso Wetland Park, including large breeding colonies of pelicans, storks, herons and terns.